ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 ## Changelog for file.json

+* *fastq_signature* list items (colon separated flowcell, lane, read-end and barcode items) now can include 3 as the read-end portion of the signature item.

 ### Schema version 12

 * *run_type* and *mapped_run_type* were limited to only "single-ended" and "paired-ended" types